 I’ve been attempting to try to see my wife as not just my partner, but as a dear friend to me, someone who is talented and beautiful and wise, someone who deserves the very best.
 And the very best I can be in any given moment is my 50% of that friendship.
 So I’ve got a challenge to myself to ‘cowboy up’ and be a better husband whenever I can.

-I hope you’re also inspired to take that plunge and step up to be the husband and friend that your wife deserves.
+I hope you’re also inspired to take that plunge and step up to learn how to be a better husband and friend, one that your wife deserves.

 Be a Better Husband: Make Time for Love